Department of Nursing (RN-BSN)

 The RN to BSN online program is designed to meet the needs of the student who prefers to take courses in an online format.
 This program allows students to take advantage of the convenience of online learning without sacrificing the quality of instruction or professor-student and student-student interaction.
 Online courses cover the same content as in the residential program but provide for additional flexibility in scheduling.

 Dual Enrollment RN to BSN Option

 The Dual Enrollment RN to BSN option is designed for students enrolled in a Community College who would like to begin working on their BSN while studying to obtain their RN license.
 All RN to BSN admission and curriculum requirements are applicable to the dual enrollment applicant except for RN licensure at admission.
-Verification of valid California RN licensure is required prior to NURS-420 Community Health Nurs/Clinical.
+Verification of valid California RN licensure is required prior to NURS-420 Community Health Nurs/Clinical Studies.

 Using Education and Training Benefits for Dual Enrollment

 Students who wish to use their education and training benefits from the U.S. Department of Veteran Affairs at a secondary institution of higher learning (e.g. Community College), must contact the School Certifying Official to request a "Letter of Authorization" prior to enrolling in courses as the second institution.
 The School Certifying Official will work closely with the university's Academic Transfer Analyst and Academic Program Chair to verify that the course(s) of interest can be applied toward the academic degree program and will be accepted by Vanguard University.

 - Evidence of all required immunizations/titers, screenings, malpractice insurance, and physical exam report will be required prior enrolling in NURS 420 Community Health Nursing.
 This will occur during the last semester of the program.

 Humanities/Fine Arts 6 units

 Human Anatomy (4)

 Physiology/Human Biology (4)